4ppolyon/Projet_spark_LSDM/README.md

 ![Correlation](./img/correlation.png)

 - Finally, we print the correlation (in percentage) between the CPU Request and the CPU Max, the Memory Request and the Memory Max, the Disk Request and the Disk Max.
+-
 #### How to interpret the correlation?
 - The correlation coefficient r is a unitless value between -1 and 1.
 - The closer r is to zero, the weaker the linear relationship.
 - Positive values of r indicate a positive correlation when the values of the two variables tend to increase together.
 - Negative values of r indicate a negative correlation when the values of one variable tend to increase and the values of the other variable decrease.
 - The values 1 and -1 each represent ‘perfect’ correlations, positive and negative respectively.
 Two variables with a perfect correlation move together at a fixed speed.
 The relationship is said to be linear; plotted in a scatter plot, all the data points can be connected by a straight line.

+### Custom 1 : Wich machine has the the highest/lowest ratio failure/task?

+First, we talk about the task executed by the machine.
+- We filter the data to keep only the rows where the machineID, the jobID, and the task index are not empty.
+  - We then map the data as key (MachineID, JobID, Task Index) and value 1.
+  - We distinct to have only one instance of each task executed by the machine.
+  - We then count the number of tasks executed by each machine.

+After that, we talk about the failure of the machine.
+- We reuse the data filtered before.
+  - We filter the data to keep only the rows where the event type is 2.
+  - We then map the data as key (MachineID, JobID, Task Index) and value 1.
+  - We then reduce the data by summing the values for each key.
+This way we can count the number of failures for each machine.
+  - We then join the two tables on the key (MachineID, JobID, Task Index).
+Precisely we did a left outer join to keep all the tasks executed and add the failure count.
+  - We then fill the missing values with 0.
+  - We then map the data to transform the failure count into a failure ratio

+We sort the data by the failure ratio and we print the machine with the highest and the lowest ratio failure/task.

+Finally, we compute the ratio failure/task for each machine and we print the machine with the highest and the lowest ratio failure/task.
+-

 ## Results